tttech-nerve/nerve-api-python/README.md

 pip install -r requirements.txt
 ```

-# Documentation<a name="h_documentation"></a>
+# Usage<a name="h_usage"></a>

 The `nerve_lib` provides functions to manage the NERVE Management System and NERVE Nodes via API calls.
 It is split into different regions to define API interfaces into logical groups.
 [Overview](#hh_overview) and [Examples](#hh_examples) provide a very rough guideline on how to use the library.
-For details have a look at the code documentation.
-To browse the documentation it is recommended to clone the repository and open [docs/html/index.html](./docs/html/index.html) in a browser (alternatively the less interactive markdown version of the docs can be browsed [here](./docs/markdown/index.md)).
+For details have a look at the code [documentation](./docs/markdown/index.md).
+A more interactive version of the documentation is available by cloning the repository and opening [docs/html/index.html](./docs/html/index.html) in a browser.

 ## Overview<a name="hh_overview"></a>
 | Handle           | Description                                           |